seamusdemora/PiFormulae/MusicPlayer_project.md

 The keyboard will be connected to an "embedded Linux" device (a Raspberry Pi) via USB.
 This keyboard is to provide the "complete interface" for the music player; the user will not need to "log in" to the "embedded Linux" device to control the music.
 The keyboard will be similar to the one shown below.

 I've never done anything with keyboards.
 All the keyboards I've ever used have been full-size keyboards that are plugged into a USB port, and they "just work".
-I've never given them any thought - until now, and so I ***begin in darkness***.
+I've never given them any thought until now.
+So I ***begin in the darkness***.

 <img src="https://github.com/seamusdemora/PiFormulae/blob/master/pix/small_kybd.jpg" height="500px" />